Finding and boarding your train

 Most paper tickets and e-tickets and all Eurail Pass covers have a square barcode which can be scanned at the entry/exit point of the platform.
 Just hold the bar code on your travel document to the scanner on the illuminated area on the gate and pass through the gate.

-Read more about this new process.
+Read more about this new process for travel in the Netherlands.

 How early should I arrive at the train station?